sdman135/Shapes-Image_Classifier_Convolutional_Neural_Network/README.md

 I made a Convolutional Neural Network to predict; a hand drawn shape, and classify if the image is one of four shapes (Circles, Squares, Stars or Triangles).

-I also made a front-end drag and drop predictor.
-The app feeds an image through model and will display the percentage the model thinks the shape is, Circle, Square, Star or Triangle.
+I also made a front-end drag and drop predictor app.
+The app will pass the hand drawn image through my model and will display the percentage the model thinks the shape is, Circle, Square, Star or Triangle.

 ## What Did I Do?